dbsqp/withings-influxdb2/README.md

 # withings-influxdbv2
 Docker container to fetch data from the Withings API and place it in your influxdb.
-Uses https://github.com/vangorra/python_withings_api
+Uses a modified version of https://github.com/vangorra/python_withings_api to allow access to further paramaters from withings API https://developer.withings.com/api-reference/.

 ## Withings API Token
 - Go to: https://developer.withings.com